18+ | Please play responsibly | Chances are you’re about to lose. | Terms and Conditions apply | Commercial content

 For more information about the Melbourne Cup you can read the following pages:

-18+ | Please play responsibly | What are you really gambling with? | Terms and Conditions apply | Commercial content
+18+ | Please play responsibly | Chances are you’re about to lose. | Terms and Conditions apply | Commercial content